 Gray whales migrate over 5,000 miles from Baja to their summer feeding grounds in the Bering and Chukchi Seas each year.
 These whales begin migrating north in late February and travel by “line of sight,” meaning that they travel close to the coastline on their migration.
 Gray whales arrive in Alaska in the spring, spending the summer feeding in shallow Arctic waters before migrating south in mid-October.
 They pass through Kenai Fjords on their way north, and the best time to see them is in April and May.

-Best cruise for gray whale watching: Gray Whale Watching Cruise
+Best cruise for gray whale watching: Spring Wildlife Cruise